 As you go through your home, you’ll find these principles applied to various areas.
 Some rooms will look like your living room, or even just like your office.
 But others will take on the appearance of an entire new world, filled with colour, contrast, and fascinating designs.
 But as a designer, you have to keep your eye on the ball.
 And that ball is that you’re the ultimate expert.
 So as a minimalist, you’re going to know the best way to decorate and organize your home and, by focusing on the aesthetics and working with colour and contrast, the furniture will integrate into your space and make it look seamless.

-#2 The Beauty Principle: Make your home useful.
-To make your home truly beautiful and functional, you need to make it fun and practical.
+#2 The Utility Principle: Make your home useful.
+To make your home truly functional, you need to make it practical.
 You don’t need to make your house all fancy and expensive.
-To make your home functional, you need to make it functional.
-Make your home a good home by providing both utility and entertainment.
-This is often referred to as the utility principle.
+To make your home functional, all you need are a few well thought out ideas for each room.
+It’s no good having a kitchen tap that you can’t fit the kettle under, for example.
+It’s also no good having an office chair that makes your back ache and keeps sliding around on your hard floors – opt for a comfy desk chair without wheels instead.
+Make your home a good home by providing utility without compromising on beauty and you’ll have the house of your dreams.

 #4 The Physical Principle: Make your home look filled and comfortable.
 Make sure you can find everything, and that the rooms aren’t too small to navigate.
 It’s a simple solution, but one that maximizes function and maximizes beauty.
 The best way to achieve this is to achieve this by using furniture that blends with the rest of the design.
 A good minimalist interior design shows restraint.
 Everything looks a bit understated, while still looking great.

 And that’s it.
 You’ve learned how to approach a minimalist interior design.
 For more information on how to do it right, check out this site.